Pyrobaculum

-Pyrobaculum is a genus of the Thermoproteaceae.
+Pyrobaculum is a genus of archaeans in the family Thermoproteaceae.

 Description and significance

 As its Latin name Pyrobaculum (the "fire stick") suggests, the archaeon is rod-shaped and isolated from locations with high temperatures.
 It is Gram-negative and its cells are surrounded by an S-layer of protein subunits.

 P. aerophilum is a hyperthermophilic and metabolically versatile organism.
 Different from other hyperthermophiles, it can live in the presence of oxygen and grows efficiently in microaerobic conditions.

 Pyrobaculum yellowstonensis strain WP30 was obtained from an elemental sulfur sediment (Joseph's Coat Hot Spring [JCHS], 80 °C, pH 6.1, 135 μM As) in Yellowstone National Park (YNP), USA and is a chemoorganoheterotroph and requires elemental sulfur and/or arsenate as an electron acceptor.
 Growth in the presence of elemental sulfur and arsenate resulted in the formation of thioarsenates and polysulfides.
 The complete genome of this organism was sequenced (1.99 Mb, 58% G+C content), revealing numerous metabolic pathways for the degradation of carbohydrates, amino acids, and lipids.
 Multiple dimethyl sulfoxide-molybdopterin (DMSO-MPT) oxidoreductase genes, which are implicated in the reduction of sulfur and arsenic, were identified.
 Pathways for the de novo synthesis of nearly all required cofactors and metabolites were identified.
-The comparative genomics of P. yellowstonensis and the assembled metagenome sequence from JCHS showed that this organism is highly related (∼95% average nucleotide sequence identity) to in situ populations.
+The comparative genomics of P. yellowstonensis and the assembled metagenome sequence from JCHS showed that this organism is highly related (~95% average nucleotide sequence identity) to in situ populations.
 The physiological attributes and metabolic capabilities of P. yellowstonensis provide an important foundation for developing an understanding of the distribution and function of these populations in YNP.